 Gressoney offers a huge area of linked skiing with acres of off-piste and some lovely ski touring, with easy access from Turin or Milan airports this is a great location for this trip.

 The price includes 6 full days instruction and 7 nights half-board accommodation in one of our preferred hotels (twin rooms).
+Travel to/from Gressoney and Turin Airport.

 Single-person supplement applies.
 More details on request.